-Changes or other adjustments to requirements and distributions, as shown for the

-M.A. in Higher and Postsecondary Education, require approval of the HPSE MA Advisor.
+Changes or other adjustments to requirements and distributions, as shown for the M.A. in Higher and Postsecondary Education, require approval of the HPSE MA Advisor.
 The above plan assumes advisor approval for all courses of enrollment.

 The Ed.M. requires a minimum of 60 points and an integrative paper prepared as a culminating project.
-There are two tracks offered for the Ed.M.: (1) the Professional Practices in Higher Education track and (2) the Practices of Research in Higher Education track.

-Core courses required by both tracks (36 points):
+Core courses (36 points):

-- ORL 5521 Introduction to research methods in education (3) or equivalent with advisor approval - ORLH 4010 Purposes and policies of higher education (3) - ORLH 4011 Curriculum and instruction in higher education (3) - ORLH 4020 College and university organization and administration (3) - ORLH 4031 Financial administration of higher education institutions (3)

-- ORLH 5011 College teaching and learning (3) - ORLH 5044 Theories of diversity in higher education (3) - ORLH 5526 Advanced professional seminar: The literature of higher education (3) - ORLH 5527 Advanced professional seminar: The college professoriate (3) - ORLH 5545 Advanced professional seminar: The civic mission of higher education (3) - ORLH 6511 Coordinating seminar in higher education (3) - ORLH 6900 Research and independent study in higher education or equivalent with advisor approval (3).
+- ORL 5521 Introduction to research methods in education (3) or equivalent with advisor approval - ORLH 4010 Purposes and policies of higher education (3) - ORLH 4011 Curriculum and instruction in higher education (3) - ORLH 4020 College and university organization and administration (3) - ORLH 4031 Financial administration of higher education institutions (3) - ORLH 5011 College teaching and learning (3) - ORLH 5044 Theories of diversity in higher education (3) - ORLH 5526 Advanced professional seminar: The literature of higher education (3) - ORLH 5527 Advanced professional seminar: The college professoriate (3) - ORLH 5545 Advanced professional seminar: The civic mission of higher education (3) - ORLH 6511 Coordinating seminar in higher education (3) - ORLH 6900 Research and independent study in higher education or equivalent with advisor approval (3).
 (The integrative paper is prepared in this course.)

-Remaining eight courses for the Professional Practices in Higher Education Track (24 points):
+Remaining eight courses (24 points):

-- Four courses within the HPSE Program, with the purpose of developing a concentration in one of the curricular domains that pertains to the student's professional career (Academic and Developmental Analysis, Organizational and Institutional Analysis, or Social/Cultural and Civic Analysis).
+- Five courses within the HPSE Program, with the purpose of developing a concentration in one of the curricular domains (Academic and Developmental Analysis, Organizational and Institutional Analysis, or Social/Cultural and Civic Analysis).
 To substitute an out-of-program course requires advance approval from the HPSE faculty advisor. - Three courses outside the Program, with at least two of these outside the Department of Organization and Leadership.
 All extra-Program courses should relate conceptually, substantively, and/or methodologically to the student's concentration and area of interest.
-All out-of-Program electives require advisor approval. - One course will be an independent study that will be a guided professional practice experience.
+All out-of-Program electives require advisor approval.